Submit an application for Ormond using the online form on the Intercollegiate Office website.

 When do Ormond Offers come out?

-Offers will be made by email in the fourth week of January.
+Offers for Semester 1 will be made by email in the fourth week of January.
 Offers for Semester 2 will be made immediately after university offers.

 How do you select students?